fnand/histogrammar/README.md

 ## Histogrammar does not produce graphics

 In the discussion above, I included plots from many different plotting packages.
-Histogrammar is not a plotting package: it aggregates data and passes that to your favorite plotting library.
+Histogrammar is not a plotting package: it aggregates data and passes that to your favorite plotter.
 Usually, the aggregation step is more computationally expensive than plotting, so it's frustrating to have to repeat a time-consuming aggregation to change a cosmetic aspect of a plot.
 Aggregation and graphics must be kept separate.

 Aggregation primitives are also easier to implement than graphics, so Histogrammar's core of primitives will be implemented in many different programming languages with a canonical JSON representation.
 A dataset aggregated in Scala can be plotted in Python.
 Most language-specific implementations recognize common patterns, such as bin-count being a one-dimensional histogram, to generate the appropriate plot.